haoliangyu/introduction-to-computer-networking/README.md

-# introduction-to-computer-networking
+# Introduction to Computer Networking

-Personal note on the Introduction to Computer Networking
+Personal note on the [Introduction to Computer Networking](https://lagunita.stanford.edu/courses/Engineering/Networking-SP/SelfPaced/about) course from Standard.